 How to make The Best Roast Chicken

 I know of chefs who feel that a chicken is perfectly fine without washing because they feel that the chicken will be cooked anyway and all the germs will cook away.
-However, I had a friend who’s Dad owned a chicken farm and he said whenever I make chicken, whatever I do always wash it.
+However, I had a friend who’s Dad owned a chicken farm and he said whenever you make chicken, always wash it.
 So I do.

 After washing and patting dry with paper towels, place the chicken in a gallon zip lock bag.